Aion2500/hermes-ai-infrastructure-monitoring-toolkit/README.md

 ---

-A minimal reference implementation of cron-based AI infrastructure monitoring using Hermes Agent.
+A minimal, production-oriented reference implementation of cron-based AI infrastructure monitoring using Hermes Agent.

 This toolkit demonstrates: